-To generate an annual estimate of escapement, we subtracted the total estimate of downstream moving fish from the total estimate of upstream moving fish prior to May 15th to prevent double counting milling fish.
+To generate an annual estimate of natural spawning escapement, we subtracted the total estimate of downstream moving fish from the total estimate of upstream moving fish February 1 – May 15 to prevent double counting milling fish.
 After May 15, we ignored downstream moving fish and only estimated upstream moving fish, under the assumption that downstream moving fish are steelhead kelts that have spawned and therefore should not be subtracted from our escapement estimates.
-Total SONAR-based escapement estimates for steelhead ranged from 568 (CI 552 - 587) in 2021 to 1,075 (CI 982 - 1,193) in 2020.
+Total SONAR-based escapement estimates for naturally spawning steelhead ranged from 568 (CI 552 - 587) in 2021 to 1,075 (CI 982 - 1,193) in 2020.
+We did not estimate the proportion of hatchery-origin spawners (pHOS).
+The species composition sampling suggests a pHOS of 9 -12% which is similar to hatchery-origin proportions from hook and line sampling in the Dungeness 2014- 2020 (WDFW 2024).
 The SONAR-based estimates were consistently roughly twice the redd-based estimates.